 This is a super tip about protection for your new or established Real Estate Sales Business LLC.
-A real estate option to purchase agreement also known as option to buy contract is a contract on a specific piece of real estate that allows the buyer the exclusive right to purchase the property.
+A real estate option to purchase agreement also known as option to buy contract.
+This is a contract on a specific piece of real estate that allows the buyer the exclusive right to purchase the property.

 Once a buyer has an option to buy a property, the seller cannot sell the property to anyone else.

 Of course, the option to purchase real estate contract does not last forever.
 But most option contracts are between 30 and 90 days.
 That means the seller cannot sell the property for that specified time period and the potential buyer/investor has exclusive right to buy or wholesale that piece of real estate for however long that option agreement lasts, usually 30 to 90 days.

 In legal language, a real estate option is an agreement that grants the party owning the option.
 The Optionee (you), get the exclusive, unrestricted, and irrevocable right to purchase property from the party selling the option (The Optionor), during the specified period of time that the option is in effect.

 Real Estate option to buy contract in all states must have six key elements:

 - Optionee: Optionee is the party buying a real estate option.